phatchman/altair_tools/README.md

   4. Format an existing disk or create a newly formatted disk.
   5. Create bootable CP/M disk images
   6. Recoverr disk images with directory entry corruption.

+_Note: If you prefer the C version, you can find that under the "legacy" branch.
+I don't provide support for this version anymore._

 ## Supported Disk Image Types